GOP senators to watch on Trump’s emergency declaration

 Voting to block Trump’s declaration would insert some distance from the president after she voted for Justice Brett Kavanaugh’s confirmation.

+Sen. Lisa Murkowski of Alaska said Friday, “I want to make sure that the resolution of disapproval is exactly what I think it is, because if it is as I understand it to be, I will likely be supporting the resolution to disapprove of the action.”

-Sen. Lisa Murkowski of Alaska did not say whether she would vote to disapprove of Trump’s emergency declaration.
-But she said Tuesday that she worries about the precedent that could be set by Trump going around Congress to fund the wall.
+On Tuesday, Murkowski said she worries about the precedent that could be set by Trump going around Congress to fund the wall.

 CONSTITUTIONAL CONCERNS